Last Updated on September 19, 2018 by Michael Brockbank

 For the human body, weight can fluctuate wildly from one person to the next.
 A good example of this is by watching certain actors.
 Some will drop enough weight to look sickly while others actually gain quite a few pounds just to fit a part.

 In reality, there is no absolute way to lose weight permanently without putting in the effort to do so.
-I will need to maintain my goal weight once I reach it – the body just isn’t going to stay where it is.
+You will need to maintain a goal weight once your reach it – the body just isn’t going to stay where it is.

 What About Weight Loss Surgeries?